The Little Foxes: Production

 Bankhead played every performance of The Little Foxes on Broadway and on tour, and she was angry when Bette Davis was awarded the role of Regina in the 1941 motion picture.

+Produced and directed by Herman Shumlin, the original Broadway production of The Little Foxes opened February 15, 1939, at the National Theatre.
+It closed February 3, 1940, running for 410 performances before its two-season tour of the United States.